In this article, you will find information on:

 Will multiple performance exceptions be shown in a single notification?

 No. There is a separate notification for each performance exception triggered.
-A digest-style notification is not possible today.
+A digest-style notification is not available at this time.

 As a member of Management, can I see the performance exception notifications that performers have received?